Congratulations, you are about to graduate from university.

-Leaving university and finding your first graduate role in Science is a daunting process.
+Leaving university and finding your first graduate role in science is a daunting process.
 With so many opportunities out there, where do you start looking?

-A job might no longer be for life, but your first job is the first stepping stone for your career path, and not a decision to take lightly.
+A job might no longer be for life, but your first job is the first stepping stone in your career path, and not a decision to take lightly.
 After all, you do spend a third of your life at work, so choosing something that interests you and leads to your dream job is vital.

 Step 1: Do your research